 Friends of the Earth's view

-It’s great York Council is building so many homes to Passivhaus standards, providing healthy homes as well as cutting emissions.
-What’s impressive about York is that the council is also considering the embodied carbon in construction materials.
-The government now needs to make sure that Building Regulations are updated to include embodied emissions so this is always considered.
+It’s great York Council is building new homes to Passivhaus standards, providing healthy homes as well as cutting emissions.
+It's impressive that York has also considered the embodied carbon in construction materials.
+The government now needs to make sure that building regulations are updated to include embodied emissions so that these are always considered.

 Friends of the Earth is showcasing specific examples of good practice in tackling climate change, but that doesn’t mean we endorse everything that a council is doing.